kean/Nuke/Documentation/Guides/Core Image Integration Guide.md

 # Performance Considerations

-- Chaining multiple `CIFilter` objects is much more efficient then using `ProcessorComposition` to combine multiple instances of `CoreImageFilter` class.
+- Chaining multiple `CIFilter` objects is much more efficient than using `ProcessorComposition` to combine multiple instances of `CoreImageFilter` class.
 - Don’t create a `CIContext` object every time you render.

 # References